1. Facts of the Case A, the owner of a house, sold it to B under a contract with the following condition: B must reside […]

 1. Facts of the Case 2.
 Issues in the Case 3.
 Legal Principles Covered to Support Case Proceedings and Judgements Relevant Provisions: Legal Analysis: Case […]

 1. Facts of the Case 2.
 Issues in the Case 3.
-Legal Principles Covered a) Doctrine of Agency by Necessity b) Duty to Act in […]
+Legal Principles Covered to Support Case Proceedings and Judgements Relevant Legal Provisions: Legal Principles […]